 Reaction & Thoughts:

-Producer Steven Spielberg’s finger prints are all over this entertaining kiddie show.
-The Goonies, written by Chris Columbus (Harry Potter and the Chamber of Secrets), directed by Richard Donner (The Omen), has more than a few things in common with E.T. – The Extra-Terrestrial, Poltergeist, Gremlins, Innerspace, and even the Indiana Jones films.
+Despite being written by Chris Columbus (Harry Potter and the Chamber of Secrets) and directed by Richard Donner (The Omen), producer Steven Spielberg is the real auteur of this silly, but entertaining kiddie show.
+The Goonies has many things in common with Spielberg’s E.T. the Extra-Terrestrial (1982) and the Indiana Jones films.

-The film is aimed at young viewers, so I’m sure they won’t notice the things that don’t make any sense.
-Director Donner’s brisk pace helps hide some of the most glaring inconsistencies.
-However, it’s a 1980s movie through and through, and I’m not sure how today’s jaded and cynical kids will react to the optimism of the ’80s.
+The film’s brisk pace helps hide some of the most glaring inconsistencies.
+Plus, I’m certain the movie’s target audience, young kids, will enjoy its whimsical tone.
+However, The Goonies is an ’80s movie through and through, and I’m not sure how today’s jaded kids will react to a movie filled with the giddy optimism of the ’80s.

 Conclusions & Final Thoughts:

 Although I have definitely outgrown it, I will admit that The Goonies is a nice piece of escapism for pre-teens — it’s a goofy, but charming movie.
 It’s also fun to see so many well-known actors at the beginning of their careers.
 The film has understandably become a cult favorite among Gen Xers.
 Color, 114 minutes, Rated PG.